pravinbashyal/cligh.nvim/README.md

 # cligh.nvim

-A Neovim plugin for GitHub CLI (`gh`) with a beautiful floating window interface for creating and managing pull requests.
+A Neovim plugin for GitHub CLI (`gh`) with a beautiful inline editor for creating and managing pull requests.
+Edit PRs directly in Vim with full markdown support and native editing power.

 ## Features

-- 🚀 **Create Pull Requests** with an intuitive floating window form
+- 🚀 **Create Pull Requests** with a beautiful inline editor
-  - Enter PR title and description
+  - **Full Vim editing** - Edit title and description directly in a real Vim buffer
+  - **Markdown support** - Syntax highlighting for PR descriptions
+  - **Inline editing** - Use all Vim commands, motions, and keybindings
   - Toggle between Draft and Ready for Review
-  - Easy keyboard navigation
   - **Automatic branch preparation**: Handles uncommitted changes and pushes branches automatically

 - 📋 **List Pull Requests** in your repository
-- 👁️ **View PR Details** in a formatted buffer
+- 👁️ **View PR Details** in a formatted markdown buffer
 - ✅ **Check PR Status** and CI checks
 - 🔄 **Checkout PRs** locally with a single command
 - 🔧 **Smart Git Operations**: Automatically commits and pushes changes when needed
+- ✨ **Native Vim Experience**: No compromise on editing power

 ## Prerequisites